+Only mapping binary turbine - no-turbine changes or providing changes between stages based on temporally aggregated signals (e.g. monthly or quarterly) underestimate the real complexity of an OWT deployment process.
+Improved understanding and monitoring of individual stages in the OWT lifecycle are essential for optimizing deployment and assessing impacts on marine activities and environments.
+Capturing and resolving these nuanced events with EO data requires dense temporal time series.

-We present global Sentinel-1 SAR time series with median revisit intervals of up to one day within and 12 days outside the European Union, resolving deployment and operational phases of offshore wind infrastructure from 2016 to 2025.
-The contributions of this paper are as follows:
+In this publication we present an approach and data set which captures single events by investigating high-density global time series of Sentinel-1 radar Earth Observation data.
+The primary objective is to create a consistent data set that allows for the analysis of time series and events at infrastructure locations.
+To this end, we present global Sentinel-1 SAR time series with median revisit intervals of up to one day within the European Union and 12 days outside the European Union, resolving deployment and operational phases of offshore wind infrastructure from 2016 to 2025.
+To our knowledge, there is currently no other study, which resolves multiple stages of offshore wind infrastructure deployment at this temporal resolution and doing this on a global scale with Earth Observation data.